sailbot-vt/OLD-sailbot-21/src/logging/README.md

 Logging is started by the `main.py` module, so that testing and debugging during normal development does not clutter the log files.
 The `logging` module provides `start()` and `stop()` hooks to manage logging sessions.

-Log files end in `.log` and are not tracked by version control.
+Log files end in `.log.yml` and are not tracked by version control.
 Each session generates a new log file with a header that includes the timestamp and GPS location, if available.

 Log files are stored on the SailBOT server for two weeks.
 At the conclusion of every logging session, a background task will attempt to upload all the log files currently stored on the local machine to the server.
 Logs will be stored in the `%/logs/` directory (where `%` is the application root).